 Tip: you can freeze leftover coconut milk but it will separate when defrosted.
 Simply give it a whirl in the blender to emulsify before using.

-How to add protein to your smoothie
+How to add protein

 Even though this Mango Pineapple Smoothie recipe does not include additional protein, it’s easy to add.